deekshith03/YOGA_FRONT/readme.md

-<h1> Hello all this project is done as an assigment in flex money interview process </h1>
+<h1> Hello all this project is done as an assigment for flex money interview process </h1>

 <h3>This repo contains files related to front end </h3>